zabbix-byte/PyPulse/README.md

 ## Contact

-If you have any questions, suggestions, or feedback, please don't hesitate to reach out to us at [your@email.com](mailto:zabbix@ztrunk.space).
+If you have any questions, suggestions, or feedback, please don't hesitate to reach out to us at [zabbix@ztrunk.space](mailto:zabbix@ztrunk.space).

 We hope PyPulse accelerates your desktop application development and simplifies the integration of web content into your Python projects.
 Happy coding! 😎🚀